Faceit-Forecast/Forecast/patch-notes.md

+[1.7.17] Minor Fixes
+Fixed an issue where the level icon was not displayed on the calibration end widget Fixed duplicate level display in the profile overview

 [1.7.16] Bug Fixes & Season 8 Update
 Added logic to auto-click on chat button for Quick Position Setup Fixed most known issues with new FACEIT calibration system